 Understandably, the DM860T runs on both AC and DC power supplies.
 You can use power supplies in the range 18-80VAC or 36-110VDC to run this stepper device.

-Just like other StepperOnline drivers, even this driver has a 12 month replacement warranty whereby they'll send you a new driver if it's damaged in under an year after buying.
+Just like other StepperOnline drivers, even this driver has a 12-month replacement warranty whereby they'll send you a new driver if it's damaged in under a year after buying.

 Overall, this is a powerful beast of a stepper driver which you should get if you have high current requirements.
-There are a few other brands which offer this kind of power, however they are much more expensive.
+There are a few other brands that offer this kind of power, however, they are much more expensive.

-Things to consider before choosing a Stepper Driver for your CNC
+Buyers Guide: Things to Consider Before Choosing a Stepper Driver for your CNC